VanessaVallarini/account-consumer-service/README.md

 ## Running
 - `Docker`
-    - Run the following command: docker-compose -f local-dev/docker-compose.yaml --profile infra up -d
+    - Run the following command: make compose-infra-up
 - `Create subject kafka`
     - Run the Subjects Create folder from the Postman file available in the directory account-producer-service/resources
 - `Config DB`